Red Velvet Beet Waffles

 - Peel the beet, chop it into rough pieces, and process it in the food processor until smooth.1 medium beet

-- In a large mixing bowl, combine the dry ingredients (flour, sugar, cornstarch, cocoa, baking powder, baking soda, and salt)1½ cup (6.9 ounces or 193 grams) bleached all-purpose flour, ½ cup (100 grams) granulated sugar, ¼ cup cornstarch, 2 tablespoons unsweetened cocoa, 2 teaspoons baking powder, ¼ teaspoon baking soda, ½ teaspoon salt
+- In a large mixing bowl, combine the dry ingredients (flour, sugar, cornstarch, cocoa, baking powder, baking soda, and salt)1½ cup (193 grams) all-purpose flour, ½ cup (100 grams) granulated sugar, ¼ cup cornstarch, 2 tablespoons unsweetened cocoa, 2 teaspoons baking powder, ¼ teaspoon baking soda, ½ teaspoon salt

-- Into the measuring cup with the buttermilk, add the eggs, vanilla extract, vinegar, and cooled butter and whisk it all together.1 cup buttermilk, measured ideally in a 2 cup measuring cup, 2 large eggs, lightly beaten, 1 teaspoon vanilla extract, 1 teaspoon white vinegar, 6 tablespoon (3 ounces) unsalted butter, melted and cooled slightly
+- Into the measuring cup with the buttermilk, add the eggs, vanilla extract, vinegar, and cooled butter and whisk it all together.1 cup buttermilk, 2 large eggs, 1 teaspoon vanilla extract, 1 teaspoon white vinegar, 6 tablespoon (3 ounces) unsalted butter

 - Add the beets and liquid ingredients to the dry ingredients and stir only until the dry ingredients are mixed in.
 Do not over stir.